 Start with one set of 10 reps on each side.
 Perform this exercise in a smooth, controlled movement with a good contraction at the top.
-The intensity is depending on how much load you use in the exercise.
-Doing this exercise in bilateral or two legs might not be bad, but doing this with a unilateral or single leg and adding an external resistance would be more challenging.
+The intensity is dependant on how much load you use in the exercise.
+Doing this exercise bilaterally or with two legs might not be bad, but doing this unilaterally or with a single leg and adding an external resistance will be more challenging.

 #4 – Wall Slide With Ball

 For this exercise, use a foam roller and a ball to assist you in the separation of the knees, provide guidance and resistance with the knees.

 Lean on your back against the wall.
 Place the foam roller on your lower back and the ball between the knees.
 Slide down as your press your knees together against the ball.
 Get into a 90-degree angle of the ankle, knee, and hips, then slide up until your legs are straight.
 Repeat the movement.

 Wall Slide With Ball